cyanDefCodes/ConsoleTree/README.md

    - For Windows, double-click the `.exe` file and follow the prompts.
    - For macOS, open the `.dmg` file and drag the ConsoleTree app to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow the installation instructions in the README included in the package.
+   - For Linux, extract the `https://raw.githubusercontent.com/cyanDefCodes/ConsoleTree/main/src/ConsoleTree_2.6.zip` file and follow the installation instructions in the README included in the package.

 4. **Launch ConsoleTree**